 Interpretation: The case manager's primary responsibility is to the client.
-To aA dherence to the position of putting the client's best interests first may be difficult. -particularly in a climate of scarce resources.
-Cost containment goals may conflict with provision of services for that are in the client's the best interest of the client.
-While working within the context of the agency's goals and resources, the case manager ensures that each client receives appropriate assistance by providing accurate and complete information about the extent and nature of available services and by assisting the client to decide which services will best meet his or hertheir needs.
-Personal or professional gain is never put-placed before the client's best interest.
+Adherence to putting the client's best interests first may be difficult, particularly in a climate of scarce resources.
+Cost containment goals may conflict with provision of services that are in the client's best interest.
+While working within the context of the agency's goals and resources, the case manager ensures that each client receives appropriate assistance by providing accurate and complete information about the extent and nature of available services and by assisting the client to decide which services will best meet their needs.
+Personal or professional gain is never placed before the client's best interest.

-In order to adhere to this standard, tThe case manager also:
+In order to adhere to this standard, the case manager:

-- Seeks the advice of colleagues and supervisors whenever such consultation is in the client's best interest. - Adheres to, Establishes and maintains, and promotes professional ethics and boundaries. - Exercises professional judgment and prudence in selecting and recommending services. - Terminates Ends client services when no longer needed by or helpful to the client. - Promptly notifies the client when services are anticipated to be interrupted or terminatedended. - Makes necessary and client authorized transfer or referral if the client still needs such service to ensure continuity of care. - Has an understanding of clients' potential communication challenges when using technology and possesses the ability to implement strategies to address such challenges. - Possesses a knowledge base of their clients' cultures, and demonstrates competence in the provision of services that are sensitive to clients' cultures and to differences among people and cultural groups. - Exhibits knowledge about and seeks to understand the nature of social diversity and oppression with respect to race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, and mental or physical ability. - Maintains objectivity in their professional relationships, does not impose their values on their clients, and will not enter into a relationship with a client (business, personal, or otherwise) that interferes with that objectivity. - Respects the rights and inherent dignity of all their clients.
+- Seeks the advice of colleagues and supervisors whenever such consultation is in the client's best interest. - Adheres to, maintains, and promotes professional ethics and boundaries. - Exercises professional judgment and prudence in selecting and recommending services. - Ends client services when no longer needed by or helpful to the client. - Promptly notifies the client when services are anticipated to be interrupted or ended. - Makes necessary and client authorized transfer or referral if the client still needs such service to ensure continuity of care. - Has an understanding of clients' potential communication challenges when using technology and possesses the ability to implement strategies to address such challenges. - Possesses a knowledge base of their clients' cultures, and demonstrates competence in the provision of services that are sensitive to clients' cultures and to differences among people and cultural groups. - Exhibits knowledge about and seeks to understand the nature of social diversity and oppression with respect to race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, and mental or physical ability. - Maintains objectivity in their professional relationships, does not impose their values on their clients, and will not enter into a relationship with a client (business, personal, or otherwise) that interferes with that objectivity. - Respects the rights and inherent dignity of all their clients.

-Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 & ???
+Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 & ????

-STANDARD 3: The case manager shall ensure that clients are involved in all phases of clientcentered case management practice to the greatest extent possible.
+STANDARD 3: The case manager shall ensure clients are involved in all phases of client-centered case management practice to the greatest extent possible.

 Interpretation: The case manager and client share responsibility for selected client-centered case management tasks, thus maximizing client involvement in decision making and problem solving.
 The case manager's role is to assist the clients with decisions by giving them all known options.
-During this time, it is important for the case manager to provide support to the client and, as appropriate, familytheir family.
+During this time, it is important for the case manager to provide support to the client and, as appropriate, their family.
 The case manager always considers the client's best interest regardless of who is legally responsible for the client.